A Practical Quantum Hoare Logic with Classical Variables, I: Appendix: Deferred Proofs

 \subsubsection{The Case of Total Correctness}

 Now we turn to prove the soundness of proof system $\mathit{QHL}^+_\mathit{tot}$.
 The validity of all axioms and rules except (Rule-Loop-tot) in the sense of total correctness can be proved in a way similar to (but easier than) the case of partial correctness.
 So, we only prove the validity of (Rule-Loop-tot) here.
 We use the same notation as in the validity proof of (Rule-Loop-par).
-Assume where $z$ is an integer variable and $z\notin\mathit{free}(\varphi)\cup\mathit{var}(b)\cup\mathit{var}(t)\cup\mathit{cv}(P).$ We want to prove:
+Assume where $z$ is an integer variable with $z\notin\mathit{free}(\varphi)\cup\mathit{var}(b)\cup\mathit{var}(t)\cup\mathit{cv}(P)$, and $I$ stands for the identity quantum predicate.
+We want to prove:

 that is, for any input state $(\sigma,\rho)\in\Omega$, if $\sigma\models\varphi$ and $\sigma(A)$ is well-defined, then

 First, by the assumption (\ref{loop-s1}), we are able to prove the following claim in a way similar to the proof of claim (\ref{ineq-loop-0}):